Peter Adams (actor): Career

 Adams appeared in the Australian soap opera Number 96 as Andy Marshall from 1974 to 1975 and had a five-week stint in medical soap opera The Young Doctors as comedian, Clarrie Baker in 1977.

 His defining role came in 1977 when he was cast as Detective Jeff 'JJ' Johnson, a lead in the police procedural series Cop Shop.
 The character became a hit with audiences, winning Adams several Logie Awards.
 In 1980, he won Best Lead Actor in a Series and in 1981, the Silver Logie for Most Popular Actor.
 He left the series for a role in musical theatre, but later returned, staying until the series was cancelled in December 1983.

-Adams subsequently appeared in Prisoner as the tough Acting Governor Bob Moran, for three months in 1986.
-In 1994 he appeared in the television movie Halifax f.p. – The Feeding with Rebecca Gibney.
+Adams appeared in Prisoner as the tough Acting Governor Bob Moran, for three months in 1986.
+It was his first long-running television role since leaving Cop Shop.
+He also formed his own production company TBM Productions.
+In 1994, he appeared in the television movie Halifax f.p. – The Feeding with Rebecca Gibney.

 While predominantly known for his television roles, Adams also continued to work in theatre.
 In 1985, he toured Victoria appearing in Warwick Moss' two-man play Down an Alley Filled with Cats.
 In 1995, he directed the 1995 Geelong Lyric Theatre Society production of Les Misérables.
 In 1987, he appeared in the Darwin Theatre Company production of Trumpets and Raspberries.

 Adams had his own radio show on Melbourne's 3AW for 18 months.

 Personal life and death

 Adams met his first wife, Mary in New Zealand, with whom he returned to Australia after a two year stint working for NZBC.

-After starring together with actress Kirsty Child in stage productions of Out of the Crocodile, Arms and The Man and Gaslight at the Community Theatre in Sydney, they began a romantic relationship and were later married.
+Adams was married to actress Kirsty Child.
+They met while starring in stage productions of Out of the Crocodile, Arms and the Man and Gaslight at the Community Theatre in Sydney.
+Both Adams and Child appeared in Prisoner and missed working with each other by a matter of days, as she finished up just as he started his 13-week stint.

 Adams died from cancer, aged 61, on 13 December 1999.